walts81/state-machine-js/README.md

   name: string;

   /***
-   * The states which must be active in order to transition to this state.
+   * The allowed states which this state can be triggered from.
+   *
-   * This can be an array of state names or the keyword 'any' if this state can be transitioned from any state.
+   * This can be an array of state names or the keyword 'any' if it can be triggered from any state.
-   * All states can be transitioned to (regardless of what is indicated here) if the currentState of the machine is
+   * All states can be triggered (regardless of what is indicated here) if the current state of the
-   *   null (which would be the case if no state is registered as an initial state for the machine) */
+   *   machine is null (which would be the case if no state is registered as an initial state for
+   *   the machine or if the machine has not been "started") */
   allowedFrom: string[] | 'any';

   /***
    * Optional action to run when the state becomes active.
+   * The action will get passed the current state as well as any args passed to the machine's trigger function.
+   *
-   * Returns a string promise where the string is the next state to trigger when the action is complete.
+   * Returns a promise that resolves the name of the next state to trigger.
+   *   If a state name is resolved from the promise, it will automatically be triggered after the action completes.
-   * You can return null, undefined, empty string or the same state name to remain on the same state */ action?: (currentState: string) => Promise<string>;
+   *   Otherwise you can return null, undefined, empty string or the same state name to remain on the same state */ action?: (currentState: string, ...args: any[]) => Promise<string>;
 }
 ```